spacecataz/swmf_runfiles/psphere_coupled/README.md

 mudtop/CIMI2 Branch: ReHpPs   8fa216bf8535faa8583cc53df5b28b0bc18b320e

 use git checkout to checkout the apporiate branch heads for the above repositories.

 minor modification to file: GM/BATSRUS/src/ModAMR.f90 masked_amr_criteria -> is_masked_amr_criteria
 three refrences need to be replaced.
+a refrenece to CON_stop_simple must be removed from the preable of BATSRUS/srcBATL/BATL_geometry.f90

 ## SWMF Configuration:
 ```